 Authorization

-JWT Structure
+JWT structure

-Signature: A string created by encrypting the header and payload with the secret key, used to verify the token's authenticity.
+Signature.
+A string created by encrypting the header and payload with the secret key, used to verify the token's authenticity.

 Header